 Applicants with sound mechanical and/or hospitality skills and a desire to learn but without a barge driving licence can join us as a trainee pilot and study for the appropriate licence which takes 1-2 years.
 A clean driving licence is also required.
 An ability to speak French and English is desired.

-The post of Tour leader requires a dynamic and flexible individual who is a good communicator and has a genuine love of history, culture and gastronomy.
+The post of Tour Guide requires a dynamic and flexible individual who is a good communicator and has a genuine love of history, culture and gastronomy.

 As driver, they will also take responsibility for the good maintenance of the van.
 The van must remain perfectly clean, even during inclement weeks.
 Water and oil levels and tyre pressures must be regularly checked.
 They should be proud of the vehicle, avoiding shameful scratches and dents at all costs.
 Employment for this post is very much conditional on the person being capable and confident in driving passengers under quite difficult conditions.
 (Narrow towpaths, small villages, motorways and cities).